graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 - Complete distributed tracing with OpenTelemetry and Jaeger

 <!--
-- Let me outline the specific 11 steps we'll work through today
+- We'll work through building a complete federated system step by step
 - We start with basic monorepo setup using Bun and build two federated subgraphs
 - Then we compose them with GraphQL Mesh and set up the Hive Gateway
 - The security section covers multi-layer protection: JWT for authentication, HMAC for subgraph communication, and field-level authorization with Federation directives